TheRenegadeCoder/sample-programs-website/docs/projects/hello-world/emojicode/index.md

 🏁 🍇
   😀 🔤Hello, World!🔤❗️
 🍉

 ```

 {% endraw %}

-[Hello World](https://sampleprograms.io/projects/hello-world) in [Emojicode](https://sampleprograms.io/languages/emojicode) was written by:
+Hello World in [Emojicode](https://sampleprograms.io/languages/emojicode) was written by:

 - Jeremy Grifski
 - rzuckerm

+This article was written by:

+- Jeremy Grifski
+- rzuckerm
+- Thomas Braccia

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of May 13 2023 21:01:35.
-The solution was first committed on May 05 2018 17:08:17.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution